Why Study Philosophy?

 If you're getting a liberal arts degree, you're actually in more demand than those who are getting finance and accounting degrees.

 So have we!
 Believe it or not, we've made progress and we have answers—lots of them—backed up with reasons.
-Come join humanity's conversation before life gets in the way and you die wondering.
+Come join humanity's age-old conversation.

 Philosophy Rules the GRE